 “For example, our partner Diebold Nixdorf introduced a modern modular cash register.
-It consists of a computer, separate screens for the cashier and customer and a receipt printer.
+It consists of a computer, separate screens for the cashier and customer, and a receipt printer.
 Any of these modules can be quickly replaced if necessary.
-Another partner – Bizerba, released modular scales - the KHIII-800,” says Emil Musaev.
+Another partner – Bizerba, released modular scales – the KHIII-800,” says Emil Musaev.

 2. Artificial intelligence analyzes customer behavior

 “For example, many stores use artificial intelligence to process information received from CCTV cameras and determine product interest by demographic,” says Emil Musaev.
-“Based on this information, consumer demand forecasts are made, goods are automatically ordered, customers are offered targeted advertising, special offers, and discounts on their favourite goods.”
+“Based on this information, consumer demand forecasts are made, goods are automatically ordered, customers are offered targeted advertising, special offers, and discounts on their favorite goods.”

 3. Self-service is gaining momentum

 Today, self-checkout terminals are gaining popularity around the world.
-The number of such devices grows, they are especially in demand in Eastern Europe - Ukraine, Russia.
+The number of such devices grows.
+They are especially in demand in Eastern Europe – Ukraine, Russia.
 This year BS/2 plans to establish the first self-checkout in Azerbaijan.